wavesplatform/docs.wavesplatform/docs/en/building-apps/readme.md

 # dApp Developer Guide

-The Waves ecosystem offers a diverse collection of tools, products, and components to streamline the process of building and running  blockchain-empowered applications and smart contracts.
+The Waves ecosystem offers a diverse range of tools, products, and components to streamline the process of building and running  blockchain-empowered applications and smart contracts.
 This overview will put you in the picture.

-Before you start, we recommend to learn the basic concepts:
+Before you start, we recommend that you learn the basic concepts:

 * [Account](/en/blockchain/account/)
 * [Token (Asset)](/en/blockchain/token/)